Quantum algorithms for linear and non-linear fractional reaction-diffusion equations: Nonlinear equations

 To implement the Carleman linearization numerically, we truncate the infinite-dimensional ODE at a specific order $M$ and consider the ODE

 Here $\vec{w} = [\vec{w}_1;\vec{w}_2;\cdots;\vec{w}_M]$ and each $\vec{w}_j$ is an $N^{jd}$-dimensional vector expected to approximate $\vec{u}^{\otimes j}$.
 The matrix $A$ can be represented as

-When the linear part $F_1$ has negative eigenvalue and the nonlinear part $F_2$ is relatively small compared to the decay rate of the linear part, $\vec{w}_1$ can be a good approximation of $\vec{u}$, and the truncation order $M$ is only logarithmic in the precision. \cite{AnFangJordanEtAl2022} establishes rigorous analysis for the convergence of such procedure for integer-order reaction-diffusion equation, and we expect the same convergence for the fractional order as well.
+A crucial theoretical aspect on the efficiency of the Carleman linearization method is its convergence, i.e., whether or not $\vec{w}_1$, the first block in the solution of the truncated system in~\cref{eqn:FRDE_Carleman_ODE}, is a good approximation of $\vec{u}$, the solution of the nonlinear ODE in~\cref{eqn:FRDE_ODE_nonlinear}.
+Several existing works~\cite{ForetsPouly2017,AminiSunMotee2021,AminiZhengSunMotee2025,LiuKoldenKroviEtAl2021,AnFangJordanEtAl2022,CostaPhilippMoralesBerry2025,WuWangLi2025} have studied this topic and established rigorous convergence guarantee in different scenarios.
+For example, in the ODE case,~\cite{LiuKoldenKroviEtAl2021} shows that, when all the eigenvalues of the linear part $F_1$ are negative and the nonlinear part $F_2$ is relatively small compared to the decay rate of the linear part, $\vec{w}_1$ can be a good approximation of $\vec{u}$, and the truncation order $M$ only needs to be logarithmic in the precision.

+However, as pointed out in~\cite{AnFangJordanEtAl2022,CostaPhilippMoralesBerry2025}, such a convergence condition might be too strong or even unrealistic when $N$ is large.
+Then, for standard reaction-diffusion equations (i.e., $\alpha = 2$), these two works show an improved convergence analysis of the Carleman linearization with broader condition, by leveraging a maximum norm analysis~\cite{AnFangJordanEtAl2022,CostaPhilippMoralesBerry2025} and a rescaling technique~\cite{CostaPhilippMoralesBerry2025}.
+We expect the same convergence for the fractional order as well.
+This is because the only difference between standard and fractional reaction diffusion equations lies in the eigenvalues of the discretized Laplace $B$, stretching from $\lambda$ to $\lambda^{\alpha/2}$.
+Therefore, we expect that one can prove the convergence of the Carleman linearization following the analysis in~\cite{AnFangJordanEtAl2022,CostaPhilippMoralesBerry2025} with a modified definition of the eigenvalues of $B$, and we leave a careful study with explicit technical statements for future work.